A Treatise on Differential Geometry and its role in Relativity Theory: Isometries : Killing vectors

 Now differentiating once more we have the relations

 which on combination gives

 The general solution of this equation can be written as

 where $\tau_{\mu \nu}$ is antisymmetric in its indices to satisfy the Killing equation.
 Thus in 4D Minkowski flat space, we have ten linearly independent killing vectors which are characterized by the parameters ($\alpha_\mu, \tau_{\mu \nu}$).
-Four possible values of $\alpha_\mu$ correspond to translation along the four space-time axes while six independent values of $\tau_{\mu \nu}$ corresponds to rotation of axes in 4D (they are 3 usual spatial rotations and three spatial Lorentz transformation).\\\\ \textbf{c) Spherical Surface:}\\ The line element on the spherical surface (known as 2-sphere) can be written as
+Four possible values of $\alpha_\mu$ correspond to translation along the four space-time axes while six independent values of $\tau_{\mu \nu}$ corresponds to rotation of axes in 4D (they are 3 usual spatial rotations and three spatial Lorentz transformation).\\